DataDog/datadog-agent/docs/dev/agent_dev_env.md

 #### Installation

 To install pre-commit, follow [these instructions](https://pre-commit.com/#installation).
-The `deva setup` will automatically enable the hooks but you can do it manually running: `pre-commit install`.
+The `deva setup` automatically enables the hooks, but you can do it manually running: `pre-commit install`.

 The `shellcheck` pre-commit hook requires having the `shellcheck` binary installed and in your `$PATH`.
 To install it, run: